 The next morning we were treated to breakfast of waffles, coffee, orange juice, and fresh bananas by the hostel staff.
 We had arranged for a shuttle back to the trail at 8:00 a.m., (accompanied by thru-hiker Norseman who wanted to take advantage of some easy slackpack miles back to the hostel).
 We left our car at Teahorse Hostel so we could slackpack back to our car.
 Getting dropped back at Gathland State Park, we were able to see some of the surrounding buildings that we could barely make out in the downpour and fog the previous day.
 The trail crossed from the pavilion where we had ‘evacuated’ the trail the previous day.
 It passed by a few historical buildings before ducking into the woods.
 The trail was fairly muddy and beat up from the previous day of hard rain.
 Our thoughts were filled with curiousity about how the rest of our fellow section-hikers were doing.
 We were worried about how everyone held up because we felt some of the group was struggling even before we added the extra challenge of bad weather.

 The trail was fairly flat for most of the day.
-We reached Brownsville Gap and 1.9 miles and then continued on a flat, but gorgeous green trail through the woods until we came to the Ed Garvey Shelter at 3.7 miles.
+We reached Brownsville Gap at 1.9 miles and then continued on a flat, but gorgeous green trail through the woods until we came to the Ed Garvey Shelter at 3.7 miles.
 We ran into a pair of siblings that were the last to leave the shelter and we asked about the other groups we had met on our section.
 Almost everyone had stayed there the previous night, but it sounded like everybody hunkered down grimly in their tents and had a rough night.
 They told us that one family we had met, the parents had bailed out and called for a ride into Harpers Ferry while the sons continued on (they were thinking about hiking parts of the AT in sections as a family).
 I guess everyone’s spirits were beaten down from the weather, which made us feel guilty for a brief second that we had made the call to get to the hostel and enjoy showers and hot food.
 The Ed Garvey shelter is a two-story shelter that had an AT symbol formed out of the railings in the loft looking down from the top story.
 We signed the log, ate a quick snack and then continued.
 A short time away, we ran into Medicine Man, one of the AT thru-hikers that stayed with us at Teahorse Hostel and had started early to go northbound for the day.
 Medicine Man was a retired pharmacist (fitting trail name) and one of the most genuine, friendly people you will meet.
 We wished him luck for the remainder of his hike and continued on.
 At 5.8 miles, we had caught up to the siblings at the junction with the side trail to Weverton Cliffs.
 The side trail led down a couple of tenths of a mile down to a large outcropping that overlooks the Potomac River.
 We could soon hear the sounds of a train going by below us.
 While the day was hazy and a bit cloudy, we enjoyed watching the river flow below us.
 This was the last of our scenic views, so we stayed here a while to capture some memories and reflect on all we had done so far.

 The remaining “home stretch” of the trip consisted of us rejoining the AT and then hiking down a steep section of switchbacks until we came down to Weverton Road at 6.2 miles.
 We crossed the road and followed the white blazes until it joined the C&O canal towpath, a converted rails-to-trails biking and walking path.
 We turned right on the perfectly flat, C&O towpath which coincides with the AT to Harpers Ferry.
 This part of the hike was honestly a bit boring as we were walking on a wide fire road for miles.
 On the right, we had a passenger train pass by us, with people waving to us like they were wishing us bon voyage or gawking at us like we were novelty safari animals.
 On the left we soon came to scattered views of the Potomac River.
 The water was high from all the rain, but there wasn’t much activity on the river.
 Driving through this area to visit family, we often see kayaks or whitewater rafts on the river, but I’m sure the water was too dangerous for those escapades.
 At long last, we finally reached the edge of Harpers Ferry at 8.8 miles.
 We climbed up a staircase and crossed over the Potomac River via the Byron Memorial Footbridge, marking the border between Maryland and West Virginia.
 When we reached the other side of the footbridge, we came to another AT sign and then came into what is known as the historic Old Town part of Harpers Ferry.
 The trail walks you right by John Brown’s fort, the site where John Brown and several of his followers barricaded themselves inside in 1859 to initiate a rebellion against slavery in his famous raid.